Cost of Living in Georgia: What You'll Actually Spend

 Illustrative example budgets based on the ranges in this guide — your numbers will differ.

 Two caveats.
 First, health insurance isn't in the table: local private insurance is commonly quoted at 50–200 GEL/month depending on age and coverage, and many expats instead pay out of pocket — an initial paid consultation typically runs 50–150 GEL, varying by clinic and city.
-Second, the lari's exchange rate moves — if your income is in USD or EUR, your effective cost of living swings with it, which is exactly why we built the exchange-rate-aware calculator.
+Second, the lari's exchange rate moves — if your income is in USD or EUR, your effective cost of living swings with it.
+Compare a bank or exchange-office quote with the NBG reference using the exchange rate and fee checker.

 If you're earning a Western remote salary, Georgia remains comfortably affordable.
 If you're earning locally, these numbers explain why Tbilisi feels expensive to the people who live there.
 Budget against the pessimistic end of each range for your first three months — the setup period always costs more than the steady state.